chasediet/chase_portfolio_project/README.md

 3. Media Queries/Responsive Layouts
 4. CSS Variables

-If you mutate the screen size from large to small, you will see that much changes when the display switches to a smaller screen.
+If you resize the screen size from large to small, you will see that much changes when the display switches to a smaller screen.

 ## Screenshots